Select from the tabs below

 Vegetated drains are often a best management practice in agricultural production systems to convey water away from production areas, whilst minimising erosion.
 They can have a secondary benefit as a treatment system.
 When used as a treatment system, vegetated drains work by slowing the water velocity (vegetation causes drag by increasing friction), causing settling of coarse to medium sediments.
 Nutrients and toxicants can also be removed through nitrification/denitrification, adsorption to the plant or soil material and uptake by vegetation.
 Their effectiveness as a treatment system depends on site conditions and their design and management.

-Facilitating vegetation growth within drains enhances their treatment potential, by increasing the residence time, providing a surface for the growth of biofilms and providing carbon and oxygen in the soils, which promotes nitrification/denitrification, the dominant nitrogen removal process.
+Facilitating vegetation growth within drains enhances their treatment potential, by increasing residence time.
+This provides a surface for the growth of biofilms and carbon and oxygen in the soils, which promotes nitrification/denitrification.
 Research shows that vegetated drains provide significantly higher nitrate removal than unvegetated drains and that a non-vegetated drain would need to be 2-3 times longer than a vegetated drain to remove the same quantity of pesticide.

 Vegetated drains can provide a pre-treatment function for other systems in a treatment train by preventing erosion, trapping coarse to medium sediments and removing some nutrients, prior to run-off entering other treatment systems such as treatment wetlands or bioreactors.